Canon 1D Mark II N vs Nikon D5600

 - More modern: Reflects 11 years and 2 months of technical progress since the 1D Mark II N launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D5600 is the clear winner of the contest (23 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5600 is the clear winner of the contest (24 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1D Mark II N or the D5600.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.